melvyniandrag/IntroToJavaFall2019/Readme.md

 # Java Programming

 This is the class repository for CS 365.
-Hopefully the repository is laid out in a clear way.
 In here you will find

 1. Lecture notes
 2. In class assignments